Storage account overview

 |Upgrade to a general-purpose v2 storage account||You can upgrade a general-purpose v1 storage account or Blob storage account to a general-purpose v2 account.
 Note that this action cannot be undone.
 For more information, see Upgrade to a general-purpose v2 storage account.|

 |Migrate a classic storage account to Azure Resource Manager||The Azure Resource Manager deployment model is superior to the classic deployment model in terms of functionality, scalability, and security.
-For more information about migrating a classic storage account to Azure Resource Manager, see Migration of storage accounts in Platform-supported migration of IaaS resources from classic to Azure Resource Manager.|
+For more information about migrating a classic storage account to Azure Resource Manager, see the "Migration of storage accounts" section of Platform-supported migration of IaaS resources from classic to Azure Resource Manager.|

-Copying data into a storage account
+Transfer data into a storage account

-We provide utilities and libraries for importing your data from on-premises storage devices or third-party cloud storage providers.
+Azure provides services and utilities for importing your data from on-premises storage devices or third-party cloud storage providers.
 Which solution you use depends on the quantity of data you're transferring.
 For more information, see Azure Storage migration overview.

 Storage account billing